ucrengineer/QuestionWiz/README.md

 # QuestionWiz

 The motivation behind this project was to help me prepare for software engineering job interviews while also keeping my skills fresh & doing something fun.
-This project was built to help me study and learn, creating my own application & quizzes..This application will help the user study in a fun and interactive manner.During this project I learned alot about the user authentication process, JWT, HTTP codes, and browswer caching.
+This project was built to help me study and learn, creating my own application & quizzes..This application will help the user study in a fun and interactive manner.During this project I learned alot about the user authentication process, JWT, HTTP codes, and browser caching.
+Some of the challenges was creating a uniform error handling system and also writing efficient unit tests.

 ## Project Description
 User will be prompted to either sign in or log in.
 User can then choose a category to get quizzed in..
 20 questions will be chosen randomly and displayed.
 After the user has completed the quiz, the results/score and correct answers will be shown.
 Then the user will save their results and go to the leader board to see where they stand against other Quiz Wiz Champions.

 ## Stack
 - Angular 11
 - ASP.NET CORE 3.1
+- Swagger
 - Dapper
 - Sql Server